 (b) the student's grade level;

+(c) the student’s English proficiency level;

-(c) the language in which the student possesses a primary speaking ability; and
+(d) the language in which the student possesses a primary speaking ability; and

-(d) the type of English learner program in which the school district has enrolled the student.
+(e) the type of English learner program in which the school district has enrolled the student.

-(2) When reporting information under 603 CMR 14.03(1)(d), the school district shall specify whether the English learner is enrolled in a sheltered English immersion program or in a bilingual education program.
+(2) When reporting information under 603 CMR 14.03(1)(e), the school district shall specify whether the English learner is enrolled in a sheltered English immersion program or in an alternative instructional program as defined in M.G.L. c.
+71A, § 4.

-14.04: Placement of Students with Parental Waivers(1) A school district shall provide a student who is an English learner with sheltered English immersion instruction and place the student in an English language classroom, as those terms are defined in M.G.L. c.
-71A, unless the school district has granted the student a waiver in accordance with M.G.L. c.
-71A, § 5.
+14.04: Placement of Students in English Learner Education Programs

+(1) Each school district shall provide a student who is an English learner with an appropriate English learner education through a sheltered English immersion program or an alternative instructional program that meets the requirements of federal and state law.

-A school district may place English learners who are granted parental waivers under M.G.L. c.
-71A, § 5, in a bilingual education program..
+All English learner education programs must be research-based and include subject matter content and an English language acquisition component.
+Both sheltered English immersion and alternative instructional programs shall be based on best practices in the field and the linguistic and educational needs and demographic characteristics of English learners in the school district.